BURN & FIRE SAFETY PERIMETER GUIDELINES

 If your burn plan goes like clockwork, great!
 But on the Black Rock Desert, you must be flexible and patient to have a successful burn.

 The artist should be ready to stand by the art if the weather turns bad.
-A FAST Team member will be assigned to each burn and will be able to confirm your ignition timing.
-The FAST Team member will be the final word on wind and perimeter before the project will be burned.
+A FAST member will be assigned to each burn and will be able to confirm your ignition timing.
+The FAST member will be the final word on wind and perimeter before the project can be lit.

 Clean up and LNT

 Post-burn, artists are also expected to completely clean the DG of debris.
-Completely cleaning the sight of your burn is essential for the continuation of our event and it is your responsibility as the artist.
-Here is more information about burn clean up tools and LNT.
+Completely cleaning the site of your burn is essential for the continuation of our event and it is your responsibility as the artist.
+Here is more information about burn clean up tools and LNT for fire artists.

 ARTery Check-out